captain-bender/mqtt-basics-windows-tutorial/README.md

 # MQTT Tutorial on Windows 11
 ## Eclipse Mosquitto Broker + Python venv + Paho MQTT

-This repo is a minimal, step-by-step tutorial for **Windows 11** that shows how to:
+This repo is a minimal, step-by-step tutorial for **Windows** that shows how to:

 1. Create and use a **Python virtual environment** (`venv`).
 2. Install and run the **Eclipse Mosquitto** MQTT broker.